miketeo/DohService/INSTALL.md

 Building
 ========

-DohService was developed on Ubuntu 16.04 LTS (x64).
+DohService was developed on Ubuntu 16.04 and 20.04 LTS (x64).
 It should compile on other later Ubuntu releases.

 Install additional dependencies for development as superuser
 ```